Local Natives: 2009–2011: Gorilla Manor and Hamm's departure

-Hamm's departure

 It was announced March 18, 2011, that the band had parted ways with bassist Andy Hamm.
 A post on the band's website stated, "It is with extremely heavy hearts that we announce that we have recently parted ways with our bassist Andy Hamm.
 Due to unresolved differences within the band, we strongly feel that, in order to continue in a positive direction, this is the best course of action.
 We wish Andy the best and will miss him deeply."

-2012–2013: Hummingbird
+2012–2013: Hummingbird and the arrival of Ewing

 At Lollapalooza the band announced that they built a new studio and were working on completing their second full-length album, Hummingbird, which was released January 29, 2013.
-Hummingbird was produced by Aaron Dessner of The National, and though it departed from the "battle-cry urgency" of Gorilla Manor's Sun Hands, singer/guitarist Taylor Rice doesn't look at 'Hummingbird' as a darker album pointing out moments of optimism, and attributing the altered subject matter to the changes and emotions that came in the years since their debut, such as Ayer's mother passing away from breast cancer.
+Hummingbird was produced by Aaron Dessner of The National, and though it departed from the "battle-cry urgency" of Gorilla Manor's Sun Hands, singer-guitarist Taylor Rice does not look at 'Hummingbird' as a darker album pointing out moments of optimism, and attributing the altered subject matter to the changes and emotions that came in the years since their debut, such as Ayer's mother passing away from breast cancer.

-Since 2012, the band has been joined with Nik Ewing as their touring bassist but it was announced at Austin City Limits that he has become an official member on October 11, 2013.
+In 2012, Nik Ewing joined the band as their touring bassist before he was announced as an official member at Austin City Limits on October 11, 2013.

 2014–2018: Sunlit Youth

 In August 2014, at a concert in Salt Lake City, Utah, as part of the Twilight Concert Series, the band announced that they had already begun work on their third studio album.

-On April 29, 2016, Local Natives released a new single, "Past Lives", saying, "The world is not static, it’s made new over and over again.
+On April 29, 2016, Local Natives released a new single, "Past Lives", saying, "The world is not static, it's made new over and over again.
 But we tend to live the same patterns in a loop, loving the same way, wrestling the same demons, the same dynamics playing out around us again and again.
 Untangling every moment and decision that led us to where we are now can make fate feel concrete, inescapable.
-But our world is not fixed, it’s constantly reemerging, and we can change it into whatever we want.”
+But our world is not fixed, it's constantly reemerging, and we can change it into whatever we want."
 In May 2016, the band premiered the first songs from the album live.

 The album Sunlit Youth was released on September 9, 2016.
 The single "I Saw You Close Your Eyes" was released on March 23, 2017, followed by another one-off single on May 19, 2017, "The Only Heirs", a collaboration with Nico Segal.

 On September 22, 2017, Kelcey released his debut solo album, Tasha Sits Close to the Piano, under the name Jaws of Love.
 On December 21, 2018, under the name Chewing, Nik released his debut solo album, Pacific Ocean Blue, a cover of Dennis Wilson's 1977 album in its entirety.